phalcon-orphanage/docs/en/db-migrations.md

 Each migration file (and class) can implement specific methods, that will be executed based on the operation requested.
 There are no restrictions on the logic encapsulated in each method.

-Here are tables with Migration Class methods.
-Table is sorted by order of execution: from earliest to latest.
+The tables below show the Migration Class methods.
+They are stored by order of execution, earliest to latest.

 **Running to up**